f4th4n/hujan-game/README.md

 ### Publish

+In src/config.js set mode to development
+In index.html line 18 set script src="dist/app.min.js"

 ```
 $ yarn build
 ```

-- zip all files, then upload to facebook
+Zip all files, then upload to facebook